-- - even help create new product/services and business models.
+- even help create new products/services and business models.

 But the crux always lies in the word “can”.
 You should never mistake that for “will”.
 An API is always just an enabler for all these things, it will not make them happen somehow automatically.

-Modern cloud-based IT solutions and platforms such as Salesforce, Hubspot, Nesuite, etc. have always had well-documented APIs (e.g. , REST API, developer APIs) and other solution providers have followed their lead in creating the same even.
+Modern cloud-based IT solutions and platforms such as Salesforce, Hubspot, Nesuite, etc. have always had well-documented APIs (e.g., REST API, developer APIs), and other solution providers have followed their lead in creating the same event.
 From an integration expert’s point of view, there’s nothing better than a well-documented application programming interface that remains “stable” over a long period of time.
 Unfortunately, this is not always the reality.

 Field of Dreams

-The organizations that rely solely on building an API are falling into a “Field of Dreams” (a 1989 blockbuster movie starring Kevin Costner that some of you might still remember) type of illusion about data integration.
+Organizations that rely solely on building an API are falling into a “Field of Dreams” (a 1989 blockbuster movie starring Kevin Costner that some of you might still remember) type of illusion about data integration.
 The thinking of such organizations is "If you build it, they will come".
-With the API approach, the organization is in a way “passing the bucket” on the integration to third parties that are either
+With the API approach, the organization is, in a way, “passing the bucket” on the integration to third parties that are either

 - not really interested in taking on the responsibility or